gallegojm/Arduino-Ftp-Server/README.md

 Library from William Greiman library

-It is faster than FatFs and use less memory, but don't allow use of accentued characters in file names.
+It is faster than FatFs and use less memory, but don't allow the use of accentued characters in file names.

 ### Ethernet